 - The First Hydraulic Crane

 - The First Rough Terrain Crane

 - The First 100 Tonne Crane

 The state-of-the-art Changual facility at Kharagpur, West Bengal, rolls out Crushing & Screening products for aggregate and mining applications under licence from Astec Aggregate and Mining Group, a part of Astec Inc. and loaded container handling reach Stackers under licence from Hyster Yale Group.
 The facility also manufactures other specialized products.
 The factory is designed and built to facilitate smooth and accelerated flow of materials based on concepts of Demand Flow and Lean Principles, resulting in efficient and safe working condition.

-The factory is spread across an area of 270 acres and is equidistant from the state capital, Kolkata and Jamshedpur and likewise from the two maritime ports at Kolkata and Haldia.
+The factory has a built up area of 58000 sq.m with a shop floor area of 21600 sq.m. and is equidistant from the state capital, Kolkata and Jamshedpur and likewise from the two maritime ports at Kolkata and Haldia.